Times Mirror Square: Components

 The parking garage at 213 S. Spring, stretching from the west side of Spring to the east side of Broadway between 2nd and 3rd streets, is sometimes referred to as the "Los Angeles Times Parking Garage", but is not actually part of Times Mirror Square.
 On both sides there are relief sculptures by Tony Sheets, Evolution of Printing and Evolution of Los Angeles, respectively, created in 1988–1989.

+In popular culture

+The Times Mirror Square building appears in Season 2, Episode 5 of The L Word: Generation Q. It serves as the fictitious site of a LGBTQIA+ therapy office.